Charlotte Hawkins: Journalism

 Hawkins began her broadcasting career with ITN in 1999 as a newsreader and reporter for LBC Radio.
 She was one of the first journalists at the fatal Paddington rail crash and provided live reports from the scene.
 In January 2000, she moved to ITV Meridian in the South East of England where she co-presented the hour-long current affairs series The Big Story.

-From October 2003, Hawkins worked for ITV Meridian as co-anchor of their main news programme Meridian Tonight.
+From 2001, Hawkins worked for ITV Meridian as co-anchor of their main news programme Meridian Tonight.
 She also presented on the ITV News Channel.
 At Meridian, she presented several pan-regional documentaries, including the half-hour special Britain on the Move.
-In 2007 Hawkins co-presented The London Boat Show for ITV.
+In 2007, Hawkins co-presented The London Boat Show for ITV.

 Hawkins left Meridian in December 2006 to join Sky News in January 2007, where she presented Sunrise each Monday to Thursday with Eamonn Holmes.
 In March 2014 she left the channel.

 Hawkins presented several stints on Five News, in the absence of stand-in Matt Barbet who was providing maternity leave cover for main presenter Natasha Kaplinsky, for a period in 2010.
 In 2010, she was an occasional guest news reviewer on the ITV programme This Morning.
 Hawkins also presented the Sky Arts documentary Andre Rieu: Behind the Music.

 On 3 March 2014, Hawkins was confirmed as a presenter on ITV Breakfast programme Good Morning Britain.
 She made her last appearance on Sky News Sunrise on 6 March 2014 and made her debut on Good Morning Britain on 28 April 2014, where she co-hosts the show with Ben Shephard, Sean Fletcher and Susanna Reid from 6:00 am to 8.30 am, every day except Thursdays.

 On 22 January 2015, Hawkins presented her final show before taking maternity leave; she returned on the show on 15 June.
 As of 2017, Hawkins serves as newsreader on Good Morning Britain four mornings a week and covers as a main presenter during holidays and absence.

 In August 2017, Hawkins took part in the fifteenth series of Strictly Come Dancing on BBC One, where she was paired with professional dancer Brendan Cole.
 They were eliminated in the fourth week of the competition.

-From 7 January 2018 Hawkins presented her own Classic FM music show on Sunday afternoons from 3–5pm; from 5 January 2020, this slot was taken over by John Humphrys and Hawkins moved to the Smooth Classics at Seven slot.
+From 7 January 2018, Hawkins presented her own Classic FM music show on Sunday afternoons from 3–5pm; from 5 January 2020, this slot was taken over by John Humphrys and Hawkins moved to the Smooth Classics at Seven slot.

 Since 6 January 2020, Hawkins has anchored the first 30 minutes of Good Morning Britain on Monday, Tuesday, and Friday; the programme's air time had been extended.
-Since January 2022, Hawkins has been the newsreader on Wednesdays and Fridays.
+Since January 2022, Hawkins role has been reduced to being newsreader on Wednesdays and Fridays.